-2.0 Wave Runup and Overtopping Theory and Analytical Methods 2.0 Wave Runup and Overtopping Theory and Analytical Methods 2.0 Wave Runup and Overtopping Theory and Analytical Methods 2.0 Wave Runup and Overtopping Theory and Analytical Methods
+2. Wave Runup and Overtopping Theory and Analytical Methods

+2.1.
+Wave Runup

 Wave runup is the uprush of water above the stillwater level caused by wave action on a beach or shore barrier.
-It has described a shore in the partie of defined as a fearure (i.e., dune, bluff, revetment, seawall, etc.) along the shoretine upon which waves interact.
+In this document, a shore barrier is defined as a feature (i.e., dune, bluff, revetment, seawall, etc.) along the shoreline upon which waves interact.
 Runup at a beach or shore barrier can produce flood hazards beyond those from stillwater inundation and incident waves (Figure 2).
 The runup water wedge or bore generally thins and slows during its excursion up the beach or shore barrier as residual forward momentum in the wave motion near the shore is fully dissipated.
 When waves break against a steep shore barrier runup occurs as a jet or spray of water in a near-vertical direction rather than a wedge or bore as previously described.
 The runup height (R) is defined as the vertical height above the Stillwater Elevation (SWEL) attained by the extremity of the uprushing water.